catalyst-cloud/catalystcloud-docs/source/tutorials.rst

 At this point many people will want to cleanup the OpenStack resources we have been using in this tutorial.
-Running the following commands should remove all networks, routers, posts, security groups and instances.
+Running the following commands should remove all networks, routers, ports, security groups and instances.
 Note that the order you delete resources is important.

 .. code-block:: bash

- # delete the instaces
+ # delete the instances
  $ nova delete vrrp-master
  $ nova delete vrrp-backup

- # delete ports
+ # delete instance ports
  $ for port_id in $(neutron port-list | grep 10.0.0 | grep -v 10.0.0.1 | awk '{ print $2 }'); do neutron port-delete $port_id; done

  # delete router interface